Beliavsky/Fortran-code-on-GitHub/README.md

 [M_io](https://github.com/urbanjost/M_io): collection of procedures that create a simple interface for common I/O tasks not conveniently done with intrinsic I/O procedures, by urbanjost

+[M_match](https://github.com/urbanjost/M_match): basic implementation in Fortran of a subset of regular expressions as described in "Software Tools" by Kernighan and Plauger, 1976.

 [M_strings](https://github.com/urbanjost/M_strings): modules for processing strings.
 Routines for parsing, tokenizing, changing case, substituting new strings for substrings, locating strings with simple wildcard expressions, removing tabs and line terminators and other string manipulations are included

 [StringiFor](https://github.com/szaghi/StringiFor): Strings Fortran Manipulator with steroids, by szaghi